Skip to main content

 Wealth management fees can be deducted

-Did you know you can deduct your administrative costs and management fees for your investments from your taxes?
-No matter who is charging you for wealth management (the bank, a broker, Selma, etc.) you can deduct these costs from your tax.
-Just enter your costs, charges and fees in the field “Kosten für die Verwaltung des beweglichen Privatvermögens” (loosely translated “Costs of managing liquid private assets”).
+Did you know that administrative costs and management fees for your investments are tax-deductible?
+Whether you're paying fees to a bank, a broker, or an investment service like Selma, you can enter these costs under "Kosten fĂŒr die Verwaltung des beweglichen Privatvermögens" (loosely translated as "Costs of managing liquid private assets") in your SteuererklĂ€rung.

-Real estate and what to consider
+Real estate taxes: What to consider

 Medical expenses